DephyInc/Actuator-Package/README.md

 # Define your own virtual environment
 # this is not required but it helps keeping your environment clean
 python3 -m virtualenv --python=/usr/bin/python3.7 actpack
-# Activae your venv
+# Activate your virtualenv
 source actpack/bin/activate
-# Once the environement is activated, install the package
+# Once the environment is activated, install the package
 python3 -m pip install --upgrade pip python3 -m pip install flexsea
-# Run your script that use flexsea
+# Run your script that uses flexsea
 # Once you want to stop using the flexsea library and go back to the regular shell
 deactivate